 Mount & Blade fans will know how common (and awesome) modding is for the franchise.
 While Mount & Blade II: Bannerlord is still in beta, there are hundreds if not thousands of mods available already.
-In this guide we’ll explain two simple ways of installing mods for M&B II: Bannerlord.
+In this guide we’ll show you how to install mods for Mount & Blade II: Bannerlord in two simple ways.

 Quick disclaimer before we start: Bannerlord is still in beta.
 Modders generally update their mods regularly, but they may break your game regardless.
 Always check if the mods you’re installing are compatible with the current version of the game.
 Use them at your own discretion.
 Additionally, you need an account on the website that provides the mods.

 Because developer TaleWorlds Interactive knows exactly how dedicated and excited their modding community is, mods are fairly easy to install.
 Any mod available for Bannerlord can be found on the NexusMods website.
 You can filter to what you want, or specifically search for something you want fixed, tweaked, or overhauled.

 When you’ve found a mod you like, you obviously click it to get redirected to it’s specific Nexus page.
 Here, there’s a couple of tabs to go through.
 First, the Description is important.
 It tells you what the mod does to your game and lists any requirements (if any).
 Some mods need other mods to run.
 Then it’s time to go to the Files tab.

 How to install mods for Bannerlord manually